Control Systems for Electrical and Mechanical Engineers

 - Employ your skills in the design, utilization and troubleshooting of equipment

-Electrical and mechanical engineers need a basic understanding of controls systems and automation.
+Electrical and mechanical engineers need a basic understanding of control systems and automation.
 This course provides the fundamentals without delving into complicated mathematical formulas.
 The course covers the basics of the underlying principles for designing, commissioning and troubleshooting control systems.

 - Control Systems, the Fundamentals